wileyyugioh/zotmoov/README.md

 # ZotMoov
 A *simple* plugin for Zotero 7 that mooves attachments and links them.

-ZotMoov can automatically move added attachments into the directory of your choosing, or you can opt to manually move and link each file into their own respective directory.
+ZotMoov can automatically move added attachments into the directory of your choosing, or you can opt to manually move and link each file via right-clicking.

 ## Installation